websemantics/journey/README.md

 # The River

-A liver is commonly used metaphor to represent the flow of life.
+A river is commonly used metaphor to represent the flow of life.
 A river can also represent a number of concepts during the learning journey of a person.

 Branching streams which later rejoin could represent someone's acquiring knowledge to support whatever they are currently working on, and integrating it back later on.